canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 # How to develop using Go on Ubuntu

 This guide shows how to build, run and debug Go programs on Ubuntu.
-For instructions on how to install Go and the Delve debugger refer to our dedicated [install and set up Go](./go-setup.md) guide.
+For instructions on how to install Go and the Delve debugger, refer to our dedicated [install and set up Go](./go-setup.md) guide.

 ## Creating a Go project